CSCI 100 Introduction to Computing Technology

 Make-up Test and Late Assignment Policy:

-Assignments are due at the end of class on the day shown on the schedule above.
-Late projects will not be accepted without a really good reason.
+Assignments are due at the beginning of class on the day shown on the schedule above.
+Late projects may be turned in for half credit up to a week late, but will not be accepted after that without a really good reason.
+(There is a one day grace period on projects.)
 Since you already know all the due dates, you should plan to work ahead and turn in projects early if you know you will have scheduled absences.
 In no case will projects be accepted after the exam on the material covered in the projects!

-You should plan to be present for all the tests and the final exam.
+You should plan to take all the tests and the final exam as scheduled.
 Any makeups will be allowed only for legitimate, school-approved excuses, and should be arranged with the instructor as soon as possible after you discover you can’t attend the exam (before the exam is given whenever possible).
 In any case, all work must be completed by the last class, including any makeup exams.
 Exams missed for unexcused absences, or exams not made up by the last day of classes will be recorded as a zero grade.

 Additional resources: